Tommy's PregnancyHub

 What is the treatment for depression?

 The good news is that postnatal depression can be treated - it is a temporary illness that you can recover from.
-The treatment is likely to depend on how severe your depression is.
+The treatment is likely to depend on how much your depression affects your life.

 “It’s difficult trying to find out what’s wrong with you.
 Is it just being a new mum?
 Is it you’re anxious because you can’t settle the baby?
 Is it postnatal depression?
 There are so many things that overlap.”

 If you have mild depression, the doctor may recommend an exercise programme and/or guided self-help.
-If you live in England you can self refer for talking therapy or self help .You may be offered medication, especially if you have had depression before or the depression is severe.
+Your doctor may offer you medication if you have had severe depression in the past.

 Find out more about medication and breastfeeding.